pantheon-systems/documentation/source/_docs/organizations.md

 Ally Partners and Pantheon EDU customers do not qualify for custom upstreams.

 ### Support
-Review, open, or reply to support tickets associated with your organization and its sites.
+Review, open, or reply to support tickets associated with your organization and its sites on the Support tab.
 [Learn about our Scope of Support](/docs/scope-of-support).

+If you need expedited, on-call support, and are an Enterprise customer, Pantheon for EDU+ organization, or Agency Reseller, consider upgrading to [Priority Enterprise Support](https://pantheon.io/priority-enterprise-support).

 ### Settings